azrifared/zurich-assessment-fe/README.md

 1. Create `.env.local` file in project root directory with following environment variables:

-1. Run `npm install` to fetch dependencies
-2. Create `.env` file in project root directory with following environment variables:

 | Env Variable         | Required        | Value                    | Description
 | -------------------- | --------------- | -------------------------|-------------------------------
 | GOOGLE_CLIENT_ID     | _required_      | -                        | Used for Google SSO
 | GOOGLE_CLIENT_SECRET | _required_      | -                        | Used for Google SSO

-Environment Variables
+2. Run `npm install` to fetch dependencies

 To start the development server, run: